Matthew H. Clark

-Matthew Harvey Clark (July 15, 1937 – January 22, 2023) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Rochester in Upstate New York from 1979 until 2012.
+Matthew Harvey Clark (July 15, 1937 – January 22, 2023) was an American prelate of the Catholic Church.
+He served as bishop of the Diocese of Rochester in New York State from 1979 until 2012.

-Clark's 33-year tenure as bishop was the second-longest in the Diocese of Rochester's history, after the 40-year tenure of Bishop Bernard McQuaid.
+Clark's 33-year tenure as bishop was the second-longest in the Diocese of Rochester's history, after the 40-year tenure of Bernard McQuaid.

 Early life and education

-Matthew Clark was born in Waterford, New York, to Matthew and Grace (née Bills) Clark.
-He attended Catholic Central High School in Troy, New York, and Holy Cross College in Worcester, Massachusetts, before entering Mater Christi Seminary in Albany, New York.
+Matthew Clark was born on July 15, 1937, in Waterford, New York, to Matthew and Grace (née Bills) Clark.
+He attended Catholic Central High School in Troy, New York, and the College of the Holy Cross in Worcester, Massachusetts, before entering Mater Christi Seminary in Albany, New York.

 Clark also attended St. Bernard's Seminary in Rochester, New York.
 He then studied in Rome at the Pontifical North American College and the Pontifical Gregorian University.